nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/capstone_case-study-1.md

 week is a reasonable goal.

 - Guiding questions
-  - What is the problem you are trying to solve?: `How do annual members and casual riders use Cyclistic bikes differently?`
+  - What is the problem you are trying to solve?:
+    - Answer the question `How do annual members and casual riders use Cyclistic bikes differently?` to find out the information to create a marketing strategy to support in turning casual dirver into annual members
   - How can your insights drive business decisions?: `Figure out the difference between Annual Members and Casual Riders when they use the Cyclistic bikes to define strategy and design the marketing campaign to attract more members.
 By doing so,  profit can increase quickly`
 - Key tasks:
   - Identify the business task: `What attracts casual members to become annual members?`
-  - Consider key stakeholders: `Direct|Manager - Moreno, Executives teams, (Analytics teams)`
+  - Consider key stakeholders:
+    - `Direct of Marketing|Manager - Moreno`: who is responsible for the development of campaigns and initiatives to promote the bike-share program.
+    - `Executives teams`: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
+    - `(Analytics teams)`: the team which are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
 - Deliverable:
   - A clear statement of the business task: `The key things to attract rider become annual members`

-## PREPARE
+## Step 2: PREPARE

 [Download the previous 12 months of Cyclistic trip data here](https://divvy-tripdata.s3.amazonaws.com/index.html)